SLEEP SOLUTIONS AND DENTAL SLEEP MEDICINE

 The first step in treatment resides in recognition of the symptoms and seeking appropriate consultation.
-Prosthodontists offer consultation and treatment options.
+Prosthodontists offer consultations and treatment options.

 In addition to a detailed history, the doctors will assess the anatomic relationships in the maxillofacial region.
 With cephalometric (skull x-ray) analysis, the doctors can ascertain the level of obstruction.
-Sometime a naso-pharyngeal exam is done with a flexible fiber-optic camera.
+Sometimes a nasopharyngeal exam is done with a flexible fiber-optic camera.
 To confirm the amount of cardiovascular compromise and decreased oxygenation levels, a sleep study may be recommended to monitor an individual overnight.